JadaMBailey/intro-to-java-course/exercises/web-applications/README.md

     Connection: keep-alive
 ```

-1. What is the requested URL?
+1. What is the requested URL? - "/martignon/index.html"
-2. Which version of HTTP is used?
+2. Which version of HTTP is used? - Answer: 1.1
-3. Does the browser ask for a persistent or a non-persistent connection?
+3. Does the browser ask for a persistent or a non-persistent connection? - "keep alive" so persistent
 4. What is, in your opinion, the utility in indicating the type (and version) of browser used by
-the client in the HTTP Request?
+the client in the HTTP Request? -> Referring to the user agent.
+It helps with trouble-shooting, can narrow it down on whether there is a bug.

 **<ins>Exercise 2</ins>**